-No matter how or where an aerial work platform is used, all operators are required to complete an aerial lift certification by OSHA.
+No matter how or where an AWP is used, all operators are required to complete an aerial lift certification by OSHA.
 This training ensures that all workers are competent in operating all types of aerial machines properly, and are prepared to prevent accidents involving aerial work platforms in the following situations and industries.

-This article will examine 10 real-life applications for the aerial work platform.
+This article will examine 10 real-life applications for AWPs.
 Some of the jobs might be familiar, while others aren’t so obvious.
 One thing is for sure.
-If workers and material are required for work above ground, an aerial work platform is usually the best bet to get work done!
+If workers and material are required for work above ground, an AWP is usually the best bet to get work done!

-But before you head into the air, you need a well-grounded (and well-rounded) knowledge of how to operate aerial lifts, scissor lifts, and other aerial work platforms.
-That’s where our training comes in.
-More on that later.
+But before you head into the air, you need a well-grounded (and well-rounded) knowledge of how to operate aerial lifts, scissor lifts, and other AWPs.
+That’s where our training comes in – more on that later.

 From installing and repairing ductwork, accessing high up wiring, or installing structural features at height, articulating and telescopic boom lifts are the machines for the job.
 These types of aerial lifts can work on even and uneven ground, making them suitable for rough natural terrain and semi-finished building sites.

-When working on construction sites, it’s very important that aerial work platform operators are highly trained and certified.
+When working on construction sites, it’s very important that AWP operators are highly trained and certified.
 Being electrocuted by power lines and hit by other overhead structures are some of the top causes of aerial lift accidents, including fatal falls.

 Think of a large airplane or a bridge.
 How do people get up there to make regular safety inspections?
+Safety inspections are one of the top uses for aerial work platforms.
 Aerial lifts are the best way to transport engineers, inspectors and other safety workers to where they need to be.
 Yes, even OSHA uses aerial lifts when making regular inspections at warehouses, production centers and other places all across the country.
 During accident investigations, OSHA also uses aerial lift platforms, scissor lifts, and other equipment to reenact incidents that caused an on-the-job mishap.
-Whether it’s a bridge, airplane, or other safety inspection measure, aerial work platforms are commonly utilized all across the country!
+Whether it’s a bridge, airplane, or other safety inspection measure, AWPs are commonly utilized all across the country!

 Scissor lifts can also be used to wash and repair low to medium height windows because their large platform allows for multiple workers and plenty of tools.
 Scissor lifts can only extend straight up, so they need to be placed directly under the work area.
 Operators will need to move them around or across the work zone to wash and repair all windows on a building face.

-No matter if you operate scissor lifts, articulating boom lifts, or telescopic boom lifts, you need to be trained to wash and repair windows on an aerial work platform.
+No matter if you operate scissor lifts, articulating boom lifts, or telescopic boom lifts, you need to be trained to wash and repair windows on an AWP.
 Falls from aerial lift platforms and buckets are a top cause of deaths among workers, and understanding fall protection is the key to preventing these types of accidents.

 Also known as aerial lifts, cherry pickers got their name because they were first designed and used for work in orchards, reaching and picking fruit.
-Today, they are used for that same purpose, amongst many others.
+And today’s MEWPs and AWPs still pick cherries…and also almonds, lemons, apples, and many other fruits, nuts and foods!
 Cherry pickers are narrow enough to operate between the rows of fruit trees while accommodating one worker in the bucket.
 The boom arm and bucket are situated on top of a vehicle chassis, allowing workers to access often difficult to reach rural areas.

 Being able to navigate around tricky work areas, like orchards, requires specialized training.
 When workers aren’t trained and able to recognize hazards present, they increase their risk for accidents like being struck by overhead objects, being crushed by objects nearby, and falling from the lift.

-Telescopic boom lifts are the most commonly used aerial work platform for electrical work.
+Telescopic boom lifts are the most commonly used AWP for electrical work.
 This machine is designed with the longest reaching arm that can extend vertical and horizontal.
 The operator working the controls positions the boom lift directly underneath the work area, while another worker stands up in the bucket or basket and accesses the electrical line.